mdeweerd/zha-toolkit/README.md

 data:
   # Optional list of fields to write to the CSV, all non-list fields by default.
   command_data: [name, ieee, rssi, lqi]
-  # Optional, sorts the list according to this field
+  # Optional, field the list is sorted by (example: sort by signal strength)
-  csvlabel: name
+  csvlabel: rssi
   csvout: ../www/devices.csv
   event_done: zha_devices
 ```